Are Dragons Warm-Blooded?

 More importantly, “endotherms can function effectively even in cold conditions.”

-Why is this a key point?
-Well, hypothetically, how cold would a dragon get as they fly across the sky?
+Why is this a key question?
+Well, how cold would a dragon hypothetically get as they fly across the sky?
 (Distances found via quick google searches.
 Temperatures calculated using this website here)

-None of these temperatures are factoring in windchill or weather changes, so realistically the temperatures experienced by our hypothetical dragons are significantly lower.
-Our dragons need to function at these temperatures over long distances.
-Even if they lock their wings like an albatross to save on energy during flight, I would still imagine that they would still need a significant energy to stay awake and alert as they fly.
+None of these temperatures are factoring in windchill or weather changes, so realistically the temperatures experience by our hypothetical dragons are significantly lower.
+(Before anyone comes after me for the inaccuracies of these calculations, the point of this exercise is to point out how cold flight is.)
+The dragons need to function at these temperatures over long distances.
+Even if they lock their wings like an albatross to save on energy during flight, I would still imagine that our dragons would still need a significant energy to stay awake and alert as they fly.

 So it’s not that ectothermic dragons would not survive in the cold, it’s that they wouldn’t be active enough to take-off, fly, and then land, all while being awake enough to notice potential prey while hunting.
 Even if they take off like bats and use gravity rather than their wings to start soaring, they still need the energy!
-Maybe it would work for super small flighted dragons.
+(Maybe it would work for super small flighted dragons, but with my limited knowledge and understanding, it’s so hard for me to see them as otherwise).

 But What If I Want Dragons to Be Ectothermic?